GameTheoryTech/gitbook-docs/protocol/bonds-mechanism.md

 ### What is HODL?
 What are bonds?

-The bonds, named HODL, are unique tokens that can be utilized to help stabilize the GAME price around peg (1 DAI) by reducing the circulating supply of BOMB if the TWAP (time-weighted average price) goes below peg.
+The bonds, named HODL, are unique tokens that can be utilized to help stabilize the GAME price around peg (1 DAI) by reducing the circulating supply of GAME if the TWAP (time-weighted average price) goes below peg.

 ### When can I buy HODL/bonds?

 HODL can be purchased only during periods of supply contraction and when the TWAP of GAME is below 1.

 At the beginning of every new epoch during contraction periods, GAME are issued in the amount of 3% of GAME's circulating supply, with a max debt amount of 35%.
-This means that if bonds reach 35% of the circulating supply of BOMB, no more bonds will be issued.
+This means that if bonds reach 35% of the circulating supply of GAME, no more bonds will be issued.

 {% hint style="info" %}
 Note that during a zen epoch (when an epoch ends with a TWAP between 1.0 - 1.01), **no HODL will be issued, even though the Theoretics does not print.**
 {% endhint %}

 {% hint style="danger" %}
-GAME TWAP (time-weighted average price) is based on the BOMB TWAP from the previous epoch as it ends.
-In other words, the BOMB TWAP is real-time but the BBOND TWAP is not.
+GAME TWAP (time-weighted average price) is based on the GAME TWAP from the previous epoch as it ends.
+In other words, the GAME TWAP is real-time but the HODL TWAP is not.
 {% endhint %}

 ### Where can I buy HODL/bonds?